Miami metropolitan area: Miami-Port Saint Lucie-Fort Lauderdale Combined Statistical Area

+When the CSA was defined in 2013, it included the Okeechobee μSA, but not the Key West μSA.
+In 2018 the Okeechobee μSA was removed from the CSA and the Key West μSA was added.
+The Okeechobee μSA was re-added to the CSA in 2023.

 Gold Coast

-The Miami metropolitan area is frequently named the "Gold Coast" in convention with Florida's other coast regions, including the Space Coast, Treasure Coast, Sun Coast, Nature Coast, Forgotten Coast, Fun Coast, and First Coast.
+The Miami metropolitan area is frequently named the "Gold Coast" in convention with Florida's other coast regions, including the Space Coast, Treasure Coast, Sun Coast, Nature Coast, Forgotten Coast, Emerald Coast, Fun Coast, and First Coast.
 Like several of the others, it seems to have originated at the time the area first saw major growth.
 One of the best known of Florida's vernacular regions, the name is a reference to the wealth and ritzy tropical lifestyle that characterizes the area.